tianjianl/JamSTGCN/README.md

 <img width="551" src="https://user-images.githubusercontent.com/20365304/144978158-b4baf9fd-a18c-40c5-9c77-dd73572f6ed3.png">

+#### Multi-Step Prediction
+The model is implemented to predict the jam status of several future time steps.
+First we feed the input data into the model to generate prediction of the first future time step.
+Then we concat the predicted status with the original input, feed to the model to generate the prediction of the next time step and so on.

 #### Classification
 The original STGCN model was a regression model, optimizing a mean squared loss.
 Our traffic jam status has four classes: 1 -- smooth traffic; 2 -- temperate jam; 3 -- moderate jam; 4 -- heavy jam.
 So we changed it into a softmax with cross entropy classification model.
 Because in most of the cases, the traffic are smooth which makes label 1 dominates the others.
 We use a weighted cross entropy loss to punish incorrect classifications of 2, 3 and 4 more serverely.